There are currently no products in the cart.

 How Often Should You Work Out to Build Muscle?

 Muscle building, however, is a totally different ballgame.
 Instead of removing mass like with weight loss, you want to be adding additional mass to your frame.
 This means a number of things.

 For starters, you need to be eating a caloric surplus, every day — ideally, that’s about 500 extra calories per day.
-It should also be noted that your protein intake need to be high – you can’t build muscle without an adequate supply of protein.
+It should also be noted that your protein intake needs to be high – you can’t build muscle without an adequate supply of protein.

 It’s also probably a good idea to have a protein shake either before or after your weight training session, as some research shows that it may provide a small but substantial advantage when it comes to maximizing your muscle-building potential.